conorjmcnamara/fyp/README.md

 ./scripts/startup.sh
 ```

 Once started, the backend API and web application will run in Docker containers and can be accessed at [http://localhost:8000](http://localhost:8000) and [http://localhost:3000](http://localhost:3000), respectively.
+Additionally, the Swagger UI for the API documentation can be accessed at [http://localhost:8000/docs](http://localhost:8000/docs).

 ### Shutdown
 ```sh